About PPPL ES&H

-The Environment, Safety, Health, & Security Department provides safety oversight and assistance for the wide variety of plasma and fusion research projects undertaken at the Laboratory as well as stewardship for the environment and our property and assets.
-The department is comprised of four divisions: Environmental Services, Safety, Health Physics, and Site Protection.
+The Environment, Safety, & Health Department provides safety oversight and assistance for the wide variety of plasma and fusion research projects undertaken at the Laboratory as well as stewardship for the environment and our property and assets.
+The department is comprised of four divisions: Environmental Services, Safety, Health Physics, and Material Services.

 The Safety Division collaborates with workers across every function of the Laboratory to ensure their safety, assist with compliance, and support the mission.
 Industrial hygiene and electrical safety specialists provide PPPL staff members with on-the-spot resources for inspections, consultations, and code or regulatory clarifications.
 Division members offer employee training across a wide spectrum of subjects including general hazard awareness, confined space entry, personal protective equipment (PPE), laser safety, lead safety, respiratory and hearing protection, high static magnetic fields, and more.
 Safety professionals conduct air and noise sampling and monitoring, review chemicals purchased or brought on site to ensure safe usage, inspect electrical installations, and conduct ergonomic evaluations.
 The Safety Division oversees Laboratory experiments, shop work, and construction projects, assisting workers with Job Hazard Analyses and conducting pre-job briefs and safety reviews.
 They also conduct in-house respirator and dust mask fit testing to safeguard PPPL’s Emergency Services Officers, hazardous waste removal technicians, and workers involved with welding or exposure to hazardous substances.